LarsGielen/CLOUD_Services/README.md

 docker-compose -p musichub up -d
 ``````

-The website is accesable from with the url http://localhost:7070
+The website is accessible from with the url http://localhost:7070

 # Page Overview